rhodem-labs/mlua-luau/README.md

   + Lua C API errors are handled by longjmp.
 All instances where the Lua C API would otherwise longjmp over calling stack frames should be guarded against, except in internal callbacks where this is intentional.
 If you detect that `ulua` is triggering a longjmp over your Rust stack frames, this is a bug!

   + If you detect that, after catching a panic or during a Drop triggered from a panic, a `Lua` or handle method is triggering other bugs or there is a Lua stack space leak, this is a bug. `ulua` instances are supposed to remain fully usable in the face of user generated panics.
-This guarantee does not extend to panics marked with "mlua internal error" simply because that is already indicative of a separate bug.
+This guarantee does not extend to panics marked with "ulua internal error" simply because that is already indicative of a separate bug.

 ## Sandboxing